AlbianWarp/AlbianWarpGameModifications/README.md

 The bootstrap should only overwrite one file at most-- the file called 'reinject_updated_agents.cos' in the 'dsbuild 195' directory.
 A backup of this file is provided in the same directory should you wish to restore it later.
 Note that restoring the file will disable the functionality of Albian Warp.

+The My Agents folder can also be copied into your Docking Station installation directory, but it is not required.
+It contains only an agent you can use to update already existing worlds to the version of Albian Warp currently in your bootstrap.
+Please back up worlds that are important to you before injecting it, as it has not been well tested.
+Newly created worlds will not need this agent.

+Unless you are developing, you can ignore the Misc. folder.

 ## Usage

 The Game Modification by itself are not very useful, as they are only used by the [AlbianWarpClient](https://github.com/AlbianWarp/AlbianWarpClient).